 However, one of the most popular business structures is the limited liability company (LLC).

-An LLC is classified as a separate business entity owned by investors (members), who either manage it themselves or appoint managers to do so.
-Before you complete your LLC operating agreement, read about the advantages and disadvantages of forming an LLC.
+So, what does LLC mean?
+An LLC is classified as a separate business entity owned by investors (members), who either manage it themselves (member-managed LLC) or appoint managers to do so (manager-managed LLC).
+Before you complete your LLC operating agreement or single-member LLC operating agreement, read about the advantages and disadvantages of forming an LLC.

 LLC Advantages and Disadvantages